 There is one class of plaintiffs still conspicuously excluded from Lanham Act standing: consumers.
-They may have been injured by the false advertising - indeed, they are arguably more injured than anyone else - but they do not allege " an injury to a commercial interest in reputation or sales."
+They may have been injured by the false advertising-indeed, they are arguably more injured than anyone else-but they do not allege "an injury to a commercial interest in reputation or sales."
 Note that this is the case even where the consumer of the product is itself a business.
 "Even a business misled by a supplier into purchasing an inferior product is, like consumers generally, not under the Act's aegis."
-13
+We will return to consumer suits in the Other Advertising chapter.